The Unexpected Grief of Motherhood: A Postpartum Therapist in Denver Explains

 One of the greatest lessons of motherhood is learning to hold paradox—the both-and of life.
 Motherhood is full of contradictions; moms, often without choice, become experts at holding opposing truths at the same time.
 You can love your baby fiercely and miss the freedom of your old life.
 You can be deeply grateful for motherhood and grieve the parts of yourself that feel lost.
 You can feel overwhelming joy and waves of sadness, frustration, or resentment—all in the same breath.
 Grief and joy can coexist.
 Acknowledging this paradox—rather than fighting it—can bring a sense of relief and self-compassion as you navigate this new version of you.

-Schedule a free clarity call today for counseling in Denver, and let’s walk this journey together.
+Schedule a free clarity call to learn more about counseling for moms in Denver—let’s walk this journey together.